 Choirs at St. Paul’s, Ivy

-The main choral ensemble serving the 10:30am Rite II Eucharist service, our Parish Choir is made up of adults with a variety of musical training.
-The Parish Choir currently rehearses Wednesdays at 7:15pm in the St. Paul’s Courtyard, and gathers at 10:00am on Sundays for a short warmup before the outdoor service.
-When we reconvene for worship inside St. Paul’s, the Parish Choir will once again vest and sing in the organ loft.
-Parish Choir repertoire ranges from medieval music to modern, and explores a variety of music within the Anglican tradition.
+The main choral ensemble serving the 10:30am Rite II Eucharist service, our Adult Choir is made up of adults with a variety of musical training.
+The Adult Choir currently rehearses Wednesdays at 7:15pm in the St. Paul’s Courtyard, and gathers at 10:00am on Sundays for a short warmup before the service.
+When we reconvene for worship in the fall, the Adult Choir will once again vest and sing in the organ loft.
+Choir repertoire ranges from medieval music to modern, and explores a variety of music within the Anglican tradition.

 New to St. Paul’s, the Youth Choir works on virtual projects concurrent with the Parish Choir.
 A meeting time for the fall will be determined based on COVID-19 vaccination schedules.